leandromoreira/http-video-streaming-troubleshooting/README.md

 * many OSs (linux, macos, windows, ios, android ...)
 * many TVs brands (samsung, LG, sony, TCL ...)
 * many TVs brands models or release year (2012, 2013, 2016 ...)
-* many possible device specific features available or not (4k, HDR, HEVC...)
+* many possible device-specific features available or not (4k, HDR, HEVC...)
 * many yet DRM system ([FPS - FairPlay Streaming, PR - PlayReady, WV - Widevine](https://github.com/leandromoreira/digital_video_introduction#how))
 * and the multiplication of these factors: Does the **4K (DRM protected)** version of a **video (delivered over HLS "delivery" protocol)** plays well in an **X mobile at a Y version** using the **K browser at version X**?